cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 =====
 The "-in" flag
 --------------
-The **-in** flag and its Identifier TAGS <-in> **is the real grinder of T-Coffee**.
-Sequences, methods and alignments all pass through so that T-Coffee can turn it all into a single list of constraints (the library).
+The **-in** flag and its identifier TAGs **are the real grinder of T-Coffee**.
+Sequences, methods, alignments, whatever...all pass through so that T-Coffee can turn them all into a single list of constraints (the library).
 Everything is done automatically with T-Coffee going through each file to extract the sequences it contains.
 The methods are then applied to the sequences.
 Precompiled constraint list can also be provided.
 Each file provided via this flag must be preceded with a symbol (the identifier TAG) that indicates its nature to T-Coffee.
 The TAGs currently supported are the following:

 ::